Is SEO Dead? One of the most common questions in the world of search engine marketing that tends to pop up every other year.

 Small Companies Have Started to Chip In

-It is not only the big companies who are spending in SEO.
+It is not only the big companies that are spending on SEO.
 Small companies have now started to chip in too (of course, not at the same level).
-I work with small companies from all over the world with our SEO Service and we regularly see clients like photographers, plumbers, architects and lawyers doing well with the help of SEO in their local area.
+I work with small companies from all over the world with our SEO Service and we regularly see clients like photographers, plumbers, architects, and lawyers doing well with the help of SEO in their local area.

 The best part about investing in SEO as a small company is that you don’t have to spend a lot.
 As a local business, you would only want to rank in a particular area and not in the whole country (or worldwide).
 That brings your cost down which allows you to grow the business.

 I remember I did my MSc dissertation on ‘What Small Businesses Think About Local SEO’ and the findings were not great.

 I found in my research in 2017 that most small businesses preferred Facebook page over SEO, primarily because of not knowing what SEO is and how it can benefit them.